 Email: france.boucher [at] uottawa.ca

 Queen’s University finalizes award agreements quickly with the CFI, often within a few months.
-At the award finalization stage, the university only obtains updated quotes and pricing for very large items and submits an updated budget to the CFI when required.
+At the award finalization stage, the university obtains updated quotes and pricing for very large items and submits an updated budget to the CFI when required (updated quotes are also obtained when original quotes are more than a year old).
 The university does not wait for the provincial funding decision to finalize the award agreements with the CFI.
-Spending of the CFI funds is allowed by the institution when the CFI funds have been received and the provincial funding decision is known.
+Spending of the CFI funds is allowed by the institution when the CFI Award Agreement has been received and the provincial funding decision is known.
 For the spending of provincial funds, the provincial award agreement must be in place.
 This process allows projects to start spending quickly, while balancing risk and exposure related to provincial funding.